 Stay safe this 4th of July!

-My state’s Fire Marshall recently reported a record number of fireworks-related injuries and fires in 2017.
+My state’s Fire Marshall recently reported a drop in fireworks-related injuries and fires in 2018.

 As a nurse I’ve seen what both legal and illegal fireworks can do to hands and faces.
 It’s not pretty.

 It’s especially tragic when small children are burned or disfigured.

 I ran across this young girl’s PSA about fireworks safety on YouTube.
 Last July 4th an exploding “safe” firework permanently injured her eye.

 The American Academy of Pediatrics makes this statement on their website:

 The American Academy of Pediatrics (AAP) continues to urge families NOT to buy fireworks for their own or their children’s use, as thousands of people, most often children and teens, are injured each year while using consumer fireworks.